Drassil/git-wiki-theme/docs/installation_1.x.md

 - copy the file `authserver.conf.dist` and rename it to `authserver.conf` ( DO NOT REMOVE THE .dist FILE )
 - copy the file `worldserver.conf.dist` and rename it to `worldserver.conf` ( DO NOT REMOVE THE .dist FILE )

-_Please Read [[How to edit .conf files|how-to-work-with-conf-files]] article to understand how configuration files work, and why you need the .dist file too_
+_Please Read [How to edit .conf files](how-to-work-with-conf-files) article to understand how configuration files work, and why you need the .dist file too_

 Open both `authserver.conf` and `worldserver.conf` files and go to the `MYSQL SETTINGS` section, then set the variables: